WeWork co-founder pushed aside in $5B SoftBank takeover

 “This is where the math gets confusing because they’ve put in more money than the valuation of the company,” said Larry Perkins, founder and CEO of SierraConstellation Partners, a management advisory firm that specializes in helping companies navigate difficult turnarounds.
 “That would be the question going forward: Is this good money after bad money or a preservation of their investment?”

 SoftBank will pay Neumann $1 billion for his shares in the company and extend him $500 million in credit to help him repay a loan from J.P.
-Morgan., the Journal reported.
-SoftBank also will pay Neumann a $185 million consulting fee.
+Morgan., the Wall Street Journal reported.
+SoftBank also will pay Neumann a $185 million consulting fee, it said.

 Neumann stepped down as CEO under pressure last month, but he retained a controlling share of the company, making his approval necessary for any deal.
 He will step down from WeWork’s board of directors but retain a small stake in the company.